 - a.
 Acting as an advocate for all students at UNSW; - b.
-Ensuring that Officers and Councillors are fulfilling their roles and responsibilities as outlined in this Charter, including addressing lack of activity or communication within the Council;
+Ensuring that Officers and Councillors are fulfilling their roles and responsibilities as outlined in this Charter, including addressing lack of activity or communication within the Council; - c.
+Being engaged with issues arising within the Student Representative Council and its

-- c.
-Being engaged with issues arising within the Student Representative Council and its Departments and Collectives; - d.
+- Departments and Collectives; - d.
 Being kept fully informed on all matters which may be of interest to Councillors and/or Officers; - e.
 Approving or denying all expenditures of the Student Representative Council; - f.
 Convening and chairing Student Representative Council meetings; - g.
 Establishing the agenda for the Council; - h.
 Being the official spokesperson for the Council, including on Social Media; - i.
 Being the official spokesperson for the Arc in relation to student representation issues; - j.
-Being the primary point of contact between the Council and the CEO, Student Development Committee, Arc Board, Academic Board and other relevant Boards and Committees including but limited to the University Council.
+Being the primary point of contact between the Council and the CEO, Student Development Committee, Arc Board, Academic Board and other relevant Boards and Committees including but limited to the University Council. - k.
+Maintaining the SRC section of the Arc website and other social media pages.